 Insofar the limited volume of caught and farmed fish that is sold in Nauru is marketed directly from the boat or informally within households and the community.
-In order to provide an adequate storage, processing and market facility for the increased production volumes of farmed fish and sustainably caught fish, this activity will see the upgrade of the existing Fish Market at Anibare Community Boat Harbour.
+In order to provide adequate solar powered cold storage and freezers, as well as improved processing and market facilities for the increased production volumes of farmed fish and sustainably caught fish, this activity will see the upgrade of the existing Fish Market at Anibare Community Boat Harbour.
 Financing these investments will contribute to the formalisation of nearshore fisheries and small-scale aquaculture operations which will in turn increase value addition and derived revenues for fishers and aquaculture operators.
 Combined with the technical assistance and training provided as part of Output 2.2, fishers will be incentivised to engage in sustainable fishing to target larger pelagic species and non-climate-vulnerable species to relieve pressure away from vulnerable reef ecosystems.
 In alignment with the project's integrated approach, addressing barriers in the value chain through the upgrade of the Anibare Fish Market will increase the resilience of the aquaculture and nearshore fisheries sectors as a whole, by supporting income diversification and value addition for the domestic market.